marcusl33beach/apache_first/README.md

 # apache_first-cookbook

-This cookbook will buil a base levl apache server on the centOS 7.1 platform.
+This cookbook will build a base level apache server on the centOS 7.1 platform.

 ## Supported Platforms